 As with any venture we undertake in this age of pace-driven challenge, a future-oriented view is vital.
 Future Thinking is a highly iterative process supported by continuous rehearsal.
 Our efforts to create experiences is no exception, and this post from 2013 talked about next generation experiences with that in mind.
 The visual from that post (below) focused on experience drivers (center circle), and the actions that enable our evolution (around the circle).
 I’ll describe each:

-Purpose: in my piece on 2017 predictions, I referenced a shift in focus to human well-being and purpose.
+Individuals and Purpose: in my piece on 2017 predictions, I referenced a shift in focus to human well-being and purpose.
 Taken together, these shifts emphasize our own life experiences – whether it’s the simple task of hailing a cab or the complicated task of improving medical outcomes.
 Innovators will remove friction from one experience after another, initially via platforms and ultimately through a finite set of ecosystems.
 This shift towards well-being and happiness will gain traction, penetrating the mission statements of many more companies.
 The eventual impact on our standard of living was explored in a recent post titled Revolution and the Innovation Wheel.

 The transformation of interaction: as described in the previously mentioned post on interaction, our mode of interaction witnessed a third transformation, as touch became a critical piece of our everyday experiences.
 Now, we find ourselves approaching the next significant change in interaction paradigms: the Fourth Transformation driven by mixed reality.
 With each transformation, experience speeds up and the ease in which we accomplish things is enhanced.
 The speed at which these innovations are emerging has taken even the best prognosticators by surprise, and ongoing shifts make experience a moving target.
 All of this places a premium on a holistic digital foundation as an enabling platform.